marckean/marcseparation/_docs/39-child_support.md

 ### Matrimonial home valuation

-End of 2021 as we all knew that house prices in Sydney were going the roof.
+End of 2021, we all knew that house prices in Sydney went through the roof.
+This includes the matrimonial home at 5 Stratford close, Asquith.

 #### June 28, 2021